What is this Ŧ I see everywhere on this site?

 Q. So it's a form of money?

-Yes and no. It's technically a crypto-currency, but we're not aiming to replace Euros or create a stand-alone economy.
+Yes and no. It's technically a token built on the Ethereum blockchain, which is a crypto-currency, but we're not aiming to replace Euros or create a stand-alone economy.
 Rather, we think of it as a complementary currency, a way in which we can make our creative participation cumulative and collective.

 Q. How do I get Temps?

 Right now, there are two ways: you can participate in the activities at Temporary, or you can straight-up purchase them.
 The going rate is 1Ŧ for 1€.

 But every activity, including our daily Open Time, awards you Ŧ just for showing up.
 It's like generating money out of thin air, except it's not really money.

 Q. What do the coins look like?